juliancervos/stdp-nmnist/README.md

   --gpu                 Enable GPU acceleration.
 ```

-_Note: Modifying the `--patern_time` option requires having serialised the dataset files with the new pattern_time beforehand.
+_Note: Modifying the `--pattern_time` option requires having serialised the dataset files with the new pattern_time
+beforehand.
-For example, changing the `--patern_time` to a different value than default when running `Visual_network.py` requires regenerating the dataset files with that new pattern time (to change in `NMNIST.py`).
+For example, changing the `--pattern_time` to a different value than default when running `Visual_network.py`
+requires regenerating the dataset files with that new pattern time (to change in `NMNIST.py`)._

 # Future work
 Throughout the code, you will find some `# PARAMETER`, `# TODO` and `# FUTURE WORK` comments: